 Many describe Tarta de Santiago as a Spanish almond cake.
 What makes this dessert extra special is the fact that it is gluten-free.

-Traditionally, when you make a Tarta de Santiago, you finish it off by decorating the top with the St. James Cross.
-A stencil of the cross is essential if you would like to nail this Spanish dessert recipe till the last detail.
+Traditionally, when you make a Tarta de Santiago, you finish it by decorating the top with the St. James Cross.
+A stencil of the cross is essential if you would like to nail this Spanish dessert recipe to the last detail.

 8. Leche Frita